Deformation Quantization for Actions of K\"ahlerian Lie Groups: Introduction

 \quad

-In section 4, we consider an arbitrary normal $\bf j$-group and define the above-mentioned oscillatory kernels $K_{\theta}$ simply by tensorizing oscillating kernels found in \cite{BiMas} on elementary $\bf j$-factors.
+In chapter 3, we consider an arbitrary normal $\bf j$-group $\B$, and define the above-mentioned oscillatory kernels $K_{\theta}$ simply by tensorizing oscillating kernels found in \cite{BiMas} on elementary $\bf j$-factors.
 The resulting kernel has the form